Materials Lab

 SITSA

-The Materials Lab is home to the Summer Institute for Technical Studies in Art (SITSA), an intensive two-week workshop focused on object-based and art-technical research for Ph.D. candidates in art history.
+The Materials Lab is home to the Summer Institute for Technical Studies in Art (SITSA), an intensive two-week workshop focused on object-based and art-technical research for Ph.D. students of art history enrolled in North American graduate programs at the time of the course.

 Please visit the SITSA page for further information.